Hochschild homology and the derived de Rham complex revisited: Bialgebras

 which identify canonically with the usual ones (cf. \cite[Remark 4.8.5.19]{lurie--algebra}).
 Thus, the symmetric monoidal functor $\mu$ of \cref{bi--tn--key} restricts to the desired symmetric monoidal functor $\mu_{\cat{C}} : \cAlg(\cat{C}) \to \RMod_\cat{C}(\Cat_\infty)$, with $\mu_{\cat{C}}(A) \iso \cLMod_A(\cat{C})$. \end{proof}

 \begin{remark} Let $\cat{C}$ be a small symmetric monoidal $\infty$-category.
-The proof of \cref{bi--tn--main} shows that \cref{bi--tn--main-cor} exhibits the following functoriality properties: \begin{enumerate} \item Let $A \to A'$ be a map of commutative bialgebras in $\cat{C}$.
-Then there is a canonical symmetric monoidal structure on the corestriction functor $\cLMod_A(\cat{C}) \to \cLMod_{A'}(\cat{C})$, compatible with the symmetric monoidal forgetful functors to $\cat{C}$. \item Let $\cat{D}$ be another small symmetric monoidal $\infty$-category and $F : \cat{C} \to \cat{D}$ a symmetric monoidal functor.
+We note the following functoriality properties of \cref{bi--tn--main-cor}: \begin{enumerate} \item Let $A \to A'$ be a map of commutative bialgebras in $\cat{C}$.
+Then there is a canonical symmetric monoidal structure on the corestriction functor $\cLMod_A(\cat{C}) \to \cLMod_{A'}(\cat{C})$, compatible with the symmetric monoidal forgetful functors to $\cat{C}$.
+This is visible from the construction. \item Let $\cat{D}$ be another small symmetric monoidal $\infty$-category and $F : \cat{C} \to \cat{D}$ a symmetric monoidal functor.
 Let $A$ be a commutative bialgebra in $\cat{C}$.
-Then there is an induced commutative bialgebra structure on $F(A)$, and the functor $F' : \cLMod_A(\cat{C}) \to \cLMod_{F(A)}(\cat{D})$ determined by $F$ is canonically symmetric monoidal. \end{enumerate} Analogous statements hold in the dual situation of \cref{bi--tn--main-cor-op}. \end{remark}
+Then there is an induced commutative bialgebra structure on $F(A)$, and the functor $F' : \cLMod_A(\cat{C}) \to \cLMod_{F(A)}(\cat{D})$ determined by $F$ is canonically symmetric monoidal.
+This follows from the proof of \cref{bi--tn--main}, more precisely the functoriality of $\mu$. \end{enumerate} Analogous statements hold in the dual situation of \cref{bi--tn--main-cor-op}. \end{remark}

 \begin{remark} Let $\cat{C}$ be a presentable symmetric monoidal $\infty$-category and let $A$ be a cocommutative bialgebra object of $\cat{C}$.
 Applying the above constructions in a larger universe, we obtain a symmetric monoidal structure on $\LMod_A(\cat{C})$.
 We note that this symmetric monoidal structure is a presentable one: that is, the tensor product commutes with colimit separately in each variable.
 This follows from the fact that the symmetric monoidal forgetful functor $\LMod_A(\cat{C}) \to \cat{C}$ preserves colimits.
 (The same can be said if we replace $A$ by a commutative bialgebra object of $\cat{C}$ and $\LMod_A(\cat{C})$ with $\cLMod_A(\cat{C})$.)